rexfordessilfie/zod-factory/README.md

 # zod-factory
-An abstraction of the Typescript Compiler API factory abstractions for creating zod validator expressions.
+An abstraction of the Typescript Compiler API factory for generating zod validator expressions.

-## Why?
+## Why zod-factory?
 The Typescript Compiler API is very powerful, and heavily featured to handle a variety of use cases, but it can also be overwhelming to work with directly.

 For example, consider the zod schema below, and the corresponding Typescript compiler factory API code to generate the AST representation of this schema.